“Long Branch Daily Record” History

 The paper was sold in March 1957 to Herman J. Obermayer.
 The WW II US Army veteran and Dartmouth honors graduate (taught by poet Robert Frost) was trained in both reporting and ad sales.
 Calling the Record “a force for good in the community,” he was publisher for about 15 years.
 He also owned a Virginia daily and was later a journalism college professor.
 A Philadelphia native, former Eagle Scout and devoted “Jewish activist,” Obermayer died in May 2016.

 The publican enjoyed both city- and county-wide clout.
 Bryant B. Newcomb, who served as Record Business Manager for over 30 years (retiring in 1940), was a wired Republican.
 The first Long Branch “city clerk” (1903 to 1912), Newcomb was also a city mayor (1912 to 1916).
 Another Chattle High School graduate, he was later elected to the Monmouth County Board of Freeholders (1918-1933) and was its Director for over a decade.
 He died in a Broadway auto accident in February 1945.
-Louis Farb would then since as newspaper GM until 1957.
+Louis Farb served as newspaper GM until 1957.

-The paper’s longest serving Managing Editor — he called newspapers “realists” — was Houston Brown from April 1930 to 1944.
+The paper’s longest serving Managing Editor — he called newspaper folks “realists” — was Houston Brown from April 1930 to 1944.
 Other Record top editors through the years were: William Devereaux, Benjamin Bobbitt, George White, Guion Wilson, William Bowes, Chester Beaman, R. Barry Kamm, Dorothy Grosser, Wayne Eisenimann, Dudley Thomas and William Diehl.
 Sam Blackman, the reporter who scooped the world on the Lindbergh baby kidnapping in 1932 and later served as AP news director and president of the American Press Institute, got his start as a Record reporter.

 Benjamin Bobbitt, Daily Record Managing Editor from 1904 to 1917, was a “pioneer newspaperman.”
 Known as “Dean of local journalists,” he’d been press secretary to Woodrow Wilson when the Democrat was elected NJ governor in 1910 and then US President in 1912.
 When Long Branch became a city in 1905, Bobbitt was the first press secretary.
 In October 1917, he launched his own publication, the Monmouth American, a Long Branch-based weekly newspaper, which he owned and edited for 50 years.
 Remembered for his “remarkable memory and gifted pen,” the North Carolina native died in May 1967.
 Mildred Pearsall acquired the “All-American newspaper with punch and pep” upon his death and ran it until 1974.